Do Go On - 207 - The Golden State Killer

 Ugh.

-So they could figure all that out,
+So they could figure all that out.

-but at the time DNA technology hadn't come far enough
+But at the time, DNA technology hadn't come far enough to help them correctly identify the killer.

-But then of course, the murder stopped.
+But then, of course, the murders stopped.

 What happened to him?